 Hugh Mann — Null Press

-Two Series.
+Three Series.
 One Universe.
 Six Civilizational Collapses.

 Technology is not something humans invented.
 Humans are something technology produced.